Carillon: Movement in North America

 Between 1922 and 1940, bellfounders installed 43 carillons in the United States and Canada.
 The flood of carillons onto the continent is attributed to Rice's widely popular books and persistent education in the United States.
 His romanticized depiction of the cultural instrument prompted wealthy donors to purchase carillons for their own civil and religious communities.
-Price was appointed to play the carillon at the Metropolitan United Church in Toronto, Canada (before working as Dominion Carillonneur); Mary Mesquita Dahlmer was appointed to play at Our Lady of Good Voyage Church in Gloucester, Massachusetts, US.
+Price was appointed to play the carillon at the Metropolitan United Church in Toronto, Ontario, Canada (before working as the Dominion carillonneur); Mary Mesquita Dahlmer was appointed to play at Our Lady of Good Voyage Church in Gloucester, Massachusetts, US.
 Both were the first professional carillonneurs in their respective countries.
-In 1936, The Guild of Carillonneurs in North America was founded at Parliament Hill in Ottawa, Canada.
+In 1936, The Guild of Carillonneurs in North America was founded at Parliament Hill in Ottawa, Ontario, Canada.
 Following the deaths of Denyn in 1941 and Rice in 1945, North American carillonneurs, through their new organization, sought to develop their own authority on education and performance.
 In the 1950s and 1960s, a distinct North American style of carillon music emerged at the University of Kansas.
-Led by Ronald Barnes, the university's carillonneur, he encouraged his peers to compose for the carillon and produced many of his own compositions.
+Ronald Barnes, the university's carillonneur, led in the style and encouraged his peers to compose for the carillon, and produced many of his own compositions.

 International recognition

 In the 1970s, the idea for a global carillon organization took shape, and the World Carillon Federation was later formed as the central organization of carillon players and enthusiasts.
-It is a federation of the preexisting national or regional carillon associations that had been founded throughout the 20th century.
+It is a federation of the pre-existing national or regional carillon associations that had been founded throughout the 20th century.

 In 1999, UNESCO designated 32 bell towers in Belgium as a World Heritage Site, in recognition of their architectural diversity and significance.
 The list was expanded in 2005 to include 23 in France, as well as the tower of Gembloux, Belgium.
 In 2014, UNESCO recognized the carillon culture of Belgium as an intangible cultural heritage, stating that it "recognizes the creativity of carillonneurs and others who ensure that this cultural form remains relevant to today's local societies."